CHBX-TV

-CHBX-TV (analogue channel 2) is a television station in Sault Ste.
-Marie, Ontario, Canada, part of the CTV Television Network.
-It is owned and operated by network parent Bell Media, and maintains studios and transmitter facilities on 6 Line East (just east of Peoples Road) in Sault Ste.
+CHBX-TV (analog channel 2) is a television station in Sault Ste.
+Marie, Ontario, Canada, owned and operated by the CTV Television Network, a division of Bell Media.
+The station's studios and transmitter facilities are located on 6 Line East (just east of Peoples Road) in Sault Ste.
 Marie.

 CHBX-TV is part of the CTV Northern Ontario sub-system.
 It essentially operates as a de facto semi-satellite of CICI-TV in Sudbury, running the same programming as that station at all times (except for certain commercials and regional news inserts during its newscasts).

 The station's signal also reaches the eastern portion of the Upper Peninsula of Michigan, and can be seen over-the-air as far south as Gaylord, Michigan.
 It is carried on Charter Spectrum in St. Ignace on Channel 2; however, it is not seen on Spectrum in Sault Ste.
 Marie, Michigan.

 History

-The station began broadcasting on November 5, 1977 as CKCY-TV.
+The station began broadcasting on November 5, 1977, as CKCY-TV.
 It was owned by Huron Broadcasting along with CBC affiliate CJIC-TV, and was a sister station of an AM radio outlet with the same call letters.
 Prior to the sign-on of CKCY, CTV programming was available in Sault Ste.
 Marie on cable from Sudbury's CKSO-TV (now CICI).

 It adopted the current CHBX call sign in 1985, when the radio station was sold to Mid-Canada Radio.
 In 1990, Huron sold CHBX and its CBC-affiliated twinstick CJIC-TV to Baton Broadcasting, which merged them into the MCTV system.
 Ironically, MCTV flagship CICI had been available on cable in Sault Ste.
 Marie for part of the 1980s; the two stations aired radically different programming at the time.

 Baton became the sole corporate owner of CTV in 1997, and sold CJIC to the CBC in 2002.